mboynes/store-directory/readme.txt

 Param: `true`

-By default, a Google Map is added to the store archive views using the `'loop_start'` action.
-This may not be desirable in all circumstances.
-To disable it, add `add_filter( 'wpsd_automap', '__return_false' )` to your theme or plugin.
+By default, a Google Map is added to the store archive views and store singular views using the `'loop_start'` action.
+This may not be desirable in all circumstances, especially if you loop through your posts multiple times.
+To disable this, add `add_filter( 'wpsd_automap', '__return_false' )` to your theme or plugin.
 If you choose to disable this, see the `wpsd_the_map()` tempalte tag to manually display the map.

 == Template Tags ==